MaanasaL/CurrencyConverter/README.md

 ### Technology stack

-Used angularjs, npm, webpack, es6 ...etc
+(1) Used angularjs, npm, webpack, es6 ...etc
-Used scss for styling.
+(2) Used scss for styling.
-Please explore package.json and project to get the full understanding.
+(3) Please explore package.json and project to get the full understanding.

 ### How to run

-1) Download or clone the project command to clone 'git clone (provide Url)'
+1) Download or clone the project command to clone 'git clone https://github.com/MaanasaL/CurrencyConverter.git'
 2) Install - run 'npm install' command in root directory (same directory with package.json)
-3) Run command 'npm start'
+3) Run command 'npm start' to start the application
-4) Open browser and give http://localhost:4200/
+4) Open browser and use URL http://localhost:4200/ to launch the application